 As a general rule, companies in Czech Republic are entitled to use a different financial year (which generally coincides with the calendar year), but for this, such companies must request an approval from the Financial Office.
 The basic accounting documents a company must submit are the income tax return and the financial statements, which must be presented in a period of three months since the end of the financial year.

 In the case the company needs to be audited, then the obligation to submit the required accounting documents can be completed in the first six months after the end of the financial year.
 In the case of entities that are not subjected to audit, condensed financial notes can be used, while audited companies have to publicly present their annual financial report.
 The document will be made available by the Commercial Register, in accordance with the regulations of the Articles 21 and 21a of the Act on Accounting.
+You can talk to our tax advisor in Czech Republic for extra details on this topic.

 What are the basic accounting rules in the Czech Republic?